504 N. Kansas Street, Redlands CA 92373

 What forms of payment do you accept?

-I need to give up my pet, but I don’t want to release it to a Shelter.
+I need to give up my pet.
 Can you help?

 Our staff takes pride in being able to offer alternative resources to your pet and you.
 We have a network of rescue groups that may be able to assist you in finding your animal a new loving home.